coderx400/sota-mapper/README.md

 When building a map .csv file, the /loctrack command can be helpful.
 This causes the location to be continually shown on screen.

+You can also click the Add button in SotAMapper to add an item to the map at the current player location.
+With this feature, there's no need to type in coordinate values!

 If you have Excel installed, you can double-click on the .csv files and edit them in that, just make sure to save them out as .csv if prompted.